GROWERS FIRST AND MAKERS SECOND

 As of 2020, we're proud to have our first tranche of certified organic wines, with the rest of our wines to follow until all are Certified Organic by 2023.

 Organic farming puts nature back in charge.
 Sure, it requires dedication, hard work and risk taking, but it's the right thing to do.
-For our owner Alex, that’s the key driver—to consciously build a healthy and resilient vineyard, and leave the land in a better condition than we found it for future generations.
+For our owner Alex, that’s the key driver—to consciously build a healthy and resilient vineyard, and leave the land in a better condition than we found it.

 Voyager’s journey to organics began many years ago.
 Our vineyards have been farmed sustainably for decades, so our conversion to organic farming and pathway to certification was just a natural next step.
 In 2004, the team began trialling an organic farming approach to our heritage Old Block Cabernet, and our organics journey was formalised over a ‘kicking the dirt’ chat with Alex Burt and Vineyard Manager Glen Ryan in 2016.
 The official three-year certification process began in 2017.